RuiyuanYin/ruiyuan-ingen-business-analyst/week01_landscape/W01_InGen_BA_Landscape.md

 **Assessment date:** 13 July 2026
 **Scope:** Fari, Senpai, Sentinel Prime AI, Aido Rover, Aido Humanoid, and PIC 2.0

-This report uses public information only.
-InGen does not publish a price or full energy specification for every product, so the cost tiers and energy classes below are my estimates.
-They are not InGen quotations.

 Cost tiers used in this report are: Tier 1 below $5,000, Tier 2 from $5,000 to $25,000, Tier 3 from $25,000 to $100,000, and Tier 4 above $100,000.

 ## Short overview